shugo/RubyKaigi2019/slide.md

 ## Target platforms

-* GNU/Linux, unless otherwise explictly stated
+* GNU/Linux, unless otherwise explicitly stated
 * Most topics apply to other Unix-like platforms
 * A few topics on Windows